EmadHussien/restaurant-landing-page/README.md

 5. Footer

 ##### Project Features:
-1. Users can book a table at The resturant by redirecting them to a third-party system.
+1. Users can book a table at The restaurant by redirecting them to a third-party system.
-2. Users can see the whole menu of the resturant with the prices and the food or drink categories.
+2. Users can see the whole menu of the restaurant with the prices and the food or drink categories.
 3. Users can purshase a gift card to another person by redirecting them to a third-party system.